 Recrystallization of Geranic Acid

-Demonstrator:
+Demonstrator: Saahil Baghel

 To begin, place a 500-milliliter round-bottom flask on a balance and record its weight [1].
-Weigh 50 grams of geranic acid directly into the same flask [2].
+Weigh 40 grams of geranic acid directly into the same flask [2].

 WIDE: Talent placing a 500 milliliter round-bottom flask on a digital balance and recording the weight.